What’s the difference between “Virtual” and “Online” classes?

 Support – Taught by highly-qualified credentialed teacher AND free in-person tutoring available in multiple locations

 Collaboration – students have the opportunity to work together and to get to know their peers in real-time

 Current and Accredited – activities and problems meet current standards and pacing to ensure that students are adequately prepared for future courses and for standardized tests.

-Tools – Technology tools provided (laptop with camera & writing tablet input device–if needed, noise-cancelling ear buds with microphone).
+Tools – Technology tools provided (laptop with camera & writing tablet input device–if needed, noise-canceling earbuds with microphone).
 Textbooks and other tools provided as well.